hutnerr/leetcode-bot/README.md

 - [Help & Tutorial Page](https://www.hunter-baker.com/pages/other/beastcode-help.html)

 ## Getting Started
 To get started, I recommend using `/help`.
 It will briefly explain a majority of the implicit aspects of the bot.
 After that, you can start configuring your server through `/serverconfig`.
 Then configure your problems with `/problemconfig`.
 There is a limit of 5 reoccurning problems, but each one can be sent on numerous days as well as have variable difficulty.
+For a full walkthrough, simply visit the tutorial page [here](https://www.hunter-baker.com/pages/other/beastcode-help.html).

 ## Commands
 **Main Commands**